keuss/springboot-udev/README.md

 ## Test

-Use for instance Postman to test the REST services https://www.getpostman.com/downloads/ ... must add somme books first ;-)
+Use for instance Postman to test the REST services https://www.getpostman.com/downloads/ ... must add some books first ;-)

 POST http://localhost:8080/api/books

+with payload :
 ```
 {
 	"title": "LOTR 1",